blt04/puppet-rvm/README.markdown

 Do not surround `include rvm::system` in the if block, as this is used to install RVM.

 Note:  When setting up a new box, the puppet agent will install RVM on it's first run and Ruby on its second run.

+### An error "Resource type rvm_gem does not support parameter false" prevents puppet from running.

+The RVM module requires Puppet version 2.6.7 or higher.

 ### Some packages/libraries I don't want or need are installed (e.g. build-essential, libc6-dev, libxml2-dev).